 LAB_TO_Component (Time Offset) – ID: 2.16.840.1.113883.9.XX

 This component indicates the time zone component of the TS/TM data type used for the following fields is required.
 Note that the base standard's default use of MSH-7 (Date/Time of Message) time zone offset dictates that if the time zone offset is present in MSH-7 it becomes the default time zone for the message instance and applies to all other date/time fields in that same message instance where a time zone offset is not valued.
-This profile requires that all date/time fields indicated below carry a time zone offset.
+This profile requires that all date/time fields indicated below when populated carry a time zone offset.

 Note that this is a domain component and the following fields may or may not be required in this IG.